We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To reduce your chance of a major outbreak, it’s important to start antiviral therapy medication as soon as you feel a cold sore coming on, even if blisters haven’t formed yet.

 Some prescription antivirals are:

 Since prescription antivirals are potent and may cause rare but adverse side effects such as kidney injury, allergic reaction, and hepatitis, they’re often reserved for severe cold sore outbreaks or people with weak immune systems.

 A cold sore is contagious as soon as symptoms begin, even if blisters haven’t appeared.
-They can also be spread to others even when there are no symptoms.
-To avoid spreading the cold sore virus:
+They can also be passed to others even when there are no symptoms.
+To avoid transmitting the cold sore virus:

 - Avoid intimate contact including kissing and other skin-to-skin contact until the lesion is healed.

 - Don’t share personal care items such as utensils, towels, or toothbrushes.